Opposition Least Bothered To Discuss Public Issues: Faisal Javed - UrduPoint

 Opposition Least Bothered To Discuss Public Issues: Faisal Javed

-Senator Faisal Javed on Tuesday said the opposition parties did not have any interest in resolving the issues of common man
+Senator Faisal Javed said the opposition parties did not have any interest in resolving the issues of common man

 Talking to a private news channel, he said the opposition wanted to exert pressure on the government regarding approval of budget but the budget would be approved with thumping majority.